Data management

 This CRC/TRR incorporates participants from different scientific communities with their own specific data workflows and formats.
 Providing individual solutions while retaining an overarching universal approach is a challenging task:

 Different institutions with their own distinct infrastructure suggest a decentralized solution to data preservation.
-The key infrastructure for long-term storage on dedicated archive servers is provided by the coordination of the data centers at the participating universities and institutions: The Hochschulrechenzentrum (HRZ) at GU, the Zentrum für Datenverarbeitung (ZDV) at JGU, and the Steinbuch Center for Computing (SCC) at KIT.
+The key infrastructure for long-term storage on dedicated archive servers is provided by the coordination of the data centers at the participating universities and institutions: The Hochschulrechenzentrum (HRZ) at GU, the Zentrum für Datenverarbeitung (ZDV) at JGU, and the Steinbuch Center for Computing (SCC) at KIT:

 Source Code